jscdev909/WhoSampledSubmissionCheck/README.md

 ## Background
 The website WhoSampled is a user-submitted database of music samples.
-Each public user profile page on WhoSampled can contain 0 or more pages of samples submitted by this user.
+Each public user profile page on WhoSampled can contain 0 or more pages of samples submitted by a user.
 Each individual page usually contains two YouTube
 videos: one for the song that uses the sample and another for the originating song where the sample came from.
 However, it is also possible for these videos to either be broken (the video got deleted or made private) or to be replaced with other widgets from music services (SoundCloud, Bandcamp, Spotify, etc.).

 ## About
 This program scans user profile pages on WhoSampled for sample submission